-Under Police Facilities component, ESER 2014, the following projects were completed: Northern, Taraval, and Richmond Station Renovation Project, the Park and Ingleside Station Project, the Bayview and Tenderloin Station MEP Upgrades Project, and the Firearms Simulator Training
+Under Police Facilities component, ESER 2014, the following projects were completed: Northern, Taraval, and Richmond Station Renovation Project, the Park and Ingleside Station Project, the Bayview and Tenderloin Station MEP Upgrades Project, and the Firearms Simulator Training Facility.

-Facility.
 Remaining component funds will be used to supplement the ESER 2020 Ingleside and Surge projects.
 Under ESER 2020, the Police Facilities component consists of three selected improvement projects: Ingleside District Police Station Replacement; Mission District Police Station Structural Improvement; and the construction of a temporary Police Surge Facility to enable the work at the Ingleside site.
-The Mission District Police Station Structural Improvements project is complete and is in close out.
+The Mission District Police Station Structural Improvements project is complete and closed out.
 Schematic Design on Ingleside District Police Station Replacement continues, and construction documents are nearing completion for the temporary Police Surge Facility.

-The Public Utilities Commission manages the projects under the Auxiliary Water Supply System and the Emergency Firefighting Water System components for all three programs (ESER 2010, ESER 2014, and ESER 2020).
-Overall project updates for these systems include planning and design progressed for PEFWS Pipeline, planning progressed for the Fireboat Manifolds at Fort Mason and for Pier 33.5, construction close-out continued on the Clarendon Supply Pipeline (WD-2861), and administrative project close-out continued for the completed construction at 19th Ave Pipeline and Vicente PEFWS pipeline (WW-711) contracts.
-For Pumping Station No.2, additional enhancement to the electrical power is being conducted via Job Order Contract (JOC).
+The Public Utilities Commission (SFPUC) manages the projects under the Auxiliary Water Supply System and the Emergency Firefighting Water System components for all three programs (ESER 2010, ESER 2014, and ESER 2020).
+The project team progressed planning and design for PEFWS Pipeline, planning for the Fireboat Manifolds at Fort Mason and for Pier 33.5, design coordination for the Fireboat Manifold at Mission Bay Ferry Landing, construction close-out on the Clarendon Supply Pipeline (WD-2861), and administrative project close-out for the completed construction at 19th Ave Pipeline and Vicente PEFWS pipeline (WW-711) contracts.
+For Pumping Station No.2, the project team is utilizing a Job Order Contract (JOC) to enhance electrical power.
+In December 2024, SFPUC received \$6.18M in interest earnings from the 2010 and 2014 ESER Bonds.
+The interest earnings were approved by the Board of Supervisor and will be used toward funding planning and design phases of the PEFWS and EFWS projects.

 The Recreation and Parks Department (RPD) manages the Disaster Response Facilities (Kezar Pavilion) component under ESER 2020.
 The design team wrapped up 100% schematic design documents at the end of July 2024.
 The building's design has been refined to allow for better circulation and adequate space for building systems.
 The project received a CEQA Exemption Determination in May 2024.
 Structural destructive sampling and testing were completed in Spring 2024.
-The project team is continuing to coordinate with City staff (including RPD, DEM & HSA) on the building's preliminary design and public engagement began with a well-attended meeting held in March of 2024, and second community open house in August 2024.
-The team presented the design to the Civic Design Review Committee in March 2024 and will return in October 2024 for the phase I review.
-A final round of community outreach will happen before the end of 2024 followed by RPD Commission approval of the concept design.
+The project team is continuing to coordinate with City staff (including RPD, DEM & HSA) on the building's design and public engagement wrapped up at the end of 2024 after a series of three community meetings were held to solicit input on the design.
+The team presented the design to the Civic Design Review Committee in March 2024 for a concept level review, and in October 2024 for a phase I review.
+Staff will present the design to the Recreation and Park Commission for approval in April 2025.